On this page

 Water Intrusion and Damaged Covers

-Over time, seals and gaskets that protect your pool lights from moisture can degrade.
-Water can enter the fixture when these seals fail and corrode internal components.
+Over time, seals and gaskets that protect pool lights from moisture can degrade.
+When these seals fail, water can enter the fixture and corrode internal components.
 Damaged covers or lenses can also allow water to penetrate the system or distort the lighting, reducing effectiveness.

 Water intrusion can sometimes trigger electrical short circuits or cause the bulb to burn out prematurely, necessitating a complete fixture replacement if not addressed promptly.